SoftInstigate/restheart-cli/README.md

 A command-line interface for managing [RESTHeart](https://restheart.org) instances, simplifying development, installation, and operation workflows.

-RESTHeart simplifies backend development by eliminating the need to write boilerplate CRUD operations and authentication code, allowing developers to focus on building their applications.
+ > RESTHeart simplifies backend development by eliminating the need to write boilerplate CRUD operations and authentication code, allowing developers to focus on building their applications.

 ## Overview

-RESTHeart CLI (`rh`) is a powerful tool designed to streamline the **development** and **management** of **RESTHeart applications**.
+RESTHeart CLI (`rh`) is a powerful tool designed to streamline the development and management of RESTHeart Java applications.
 It provides a convenient interface for common tasks such as:

-- Installing and updating RESTHeart
+- **Installing** and **updating** RESTHeart
-- Building and deploying plugins
+- **Building** and **deploying** Java plugins
-- Starting and stopping RESTHeart instances
+- **Starting** and **stopping** RESTHeart instances
-- Watching for code changes and automatically rebuilding/redeploying
+- **Watching** for code changes and automatically rebuilding/redeploying

+> Typically, you will begin with a Maven project.
+Refer to the [official documentation](https://restheart.org/docs/plugins/overview) for detailed instructions on implementing custom plugins.

 ## Installation